mlflow/mlflow/docs/source/model/dependencies.rst

     mlflow models update-pip-requirements -m runs:/<run_id>/<model_path> add "opencv-python==4.8.0"

-How to migrate Anaconda Dependency for License Change
+How to Migrate Anaconda Dependency for License Change
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Anaconda Inc. updated their `terms of service <https://www.anaconda.com/terms-of-service>`_ for anaconda.org channels.
 Based on the new terms of service you may require a commercial license if you rely on Anaconda’s packaging and distribution.
 See `Anaconda Commercial Edition FAQ <https://www.anaconda.com/blog/anaconda-commercial-edition-faq>`_ for more information.
 Your use of any Anaconda channels is governed by their terms of service.